Information for ICRA Editors

 For submissions that have overlaps with previously published papers by the same authors (or with papers simultaneously submitted elsewhere), the IEEE rules are that the submission should cite the prior work, and clearly state how the submitted work is different from the previous publication or simultaneous submission.
 We don't have hard and fast rules for how much overlap with prior publications is too much.
 Somewhere in the neighborhood of 35% or more (of previously-published material) is a rough limit, although each submission has to be judged on its own merit.
 Note that overlaps with prior workshop papers (by the same authors) are usually not considered problematic, since IEEE supports the evolutionary publication paradigm of workshop papers being improved to conference papers, which are then improved to journal papers.

-When a plagiarism case is detected, and the AE, Editor, and Editor-in-Chiefs concur on its relevance, the CEB stops the review process, and marks the paper for summary rejection.
+When a plagiarism case is detected, and if the AE, Editor, and Editor-in-Chief concur on its relevance, the CEB EIC can stop the review process, and mark the paper for summary rejection.
 The Conference will send a summary rejection message with a stern comment, referring authors to IEEE policies, and warning of possibly impending further actions (in serious cases of plagiarism, IEEE Central will contact the authors directly).
 The EiC submits the case, with all evidence available, to an ad-hoc Committee for follow-up actions at IEEE level - as plagiarism cases usually involve more than one publication, and are of big concern to the Society.

 Editors will consider the candidatures from the AEs, and will filter them in the light of their technical expertise, broader scope and editorial experience.
 Roughly speaking, ten candidates should be nominated in each profile.

 Editors will communicate their candidates to the EiC, who will pass the info to the Senior Program Committee for the actual selection of finalists for each award.

 Editor Endorsement of AE reports